CliMA/Thermodynamics.jl/docs/src/TestedProfiles.md

 Here is a 2D representation:
 ```@example
-using MoistThermodynamics
+using Thermodynamics
-MT = MoistThermodynamics
+MT = Thermodynamics
 using CLIMAParameters
 using CLIMAParameters.Planet
 using Plots